Preemptive war: Legality

 Article 2, Section 4 of the UN Charter is generally considered to be jus cogens (literally "compelling law" but in practice "higher international law") and prohibits all UN members from exercising "the threat or use of force against the territorial integrity or political independence of any state".
-However, in the modern framework of the UN Charter, it is the phrase "if an armed attack occurs" in Article 51 that draws the line between legitimate and illegitimate military force.
-Some scholars believe it is reasonable to assume that if no armed attack has yet occurred that no automatic justification for preemptive 'self-defense' has yet been made 'legal' under the UN Charter.
-Others conclude that the "inherent right of collective or individual self-defense" in Article 51 includes the preemptive, or anticipatory, self-defense recognized under customary international law, as articulated in the Caroline test' noted above.
+The UN Charter reads in Article 51 that: "Nothing in the present Charter shall impair the inherent right of individual or collective self-defence if an armed attack occurs against a member of the United Nations."
+Some scholars believe that the effect of Article 51 is only to preserve this right when an armed attack occurs.
+Most scholars view the "inherent right of collective or individual self-defense" in Article 51 as including preemptive, or anticipatory, self-defense, as recognized under customary international law and articulated in the Caroline test, noted above.
 (See Self-defence in international law for additional discussion.)
-In order to be justified as an act of self-defense, two conditions must be fulfilled which are widely regarded as necessary for its justification.
-The first of these is that actor must have believed that the threat is real, as opposed to (merely) perceived.
-The second condition is that the force used in self-defense must be proportional to the harm which the actor is threatened.
+To pass as justifiable self-defense under the Caroline test, two conditions apply.
+First, the actor must believe the threat to be real and imminent, ruling out the pursuit of peaceful alternatives (necessity).
+Second, the force used must be "proportional to the magnitude and likelihood of the threat" (jus ad bellum proportionality).